 Lake Bluff is a decidedly white-collar village, with fully 93.45% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lake Bluff is a village of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Lake Bluff who work in management occupations (24.43%), sales jobs (16.65%), and business and financial occupations (11.56%).

 Also of interest is that Lake Bluff has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.52% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.64% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Lake Bluff is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Langs. of India.